scottfr/SystemsBook/1 Learning/learning.md

 ----------

-**Exercise**.
+#### Exercise ####

 Go back and consider the various pictures in Figure 5.
 Pick a couple of them to model.
 The only parts you need to set up are the Time Settings, how long will it run and the Time Units.
 You can also set the values for stuff, stuff in and stuff out on the Configuration Panel.
 After you run the model open the Chart/Table configuration window and set the Y-Axis Label appropriate for what you're modeling.
 I encourage you to be adventurous.
 Make new Displays, Table Displays, etc. You can't brake anything, it's just an opportunity to become comfortable with the environment and learn.

 ----------

 Now that you've become intimately familiar with almost the simplest model possible lets go back and look at a couple of the pictures in Figure 5 and think about how the accumulations change in a bit more detail.

-**Rabbit Population Growth**
+## Rabbit Population Growth ##

 If you modeled the accumulation of rabbits you may have already realized that the model of Figure 7 is missing something.
 Yes, if you add rabbits to rabbits you get even more rabbits.
 Though if you have more rabbits don't they create even more rabbits?
 Figure 14 is a model that reflects the the notion that rabbits create more rabbits.